InfiniteZeroFoundation/DINv1MVC/ReadMe.md

 ## Aggregator / Validator Setup

-For step-by-step guidance on how to register as an aggregator (validator), please refer to the following documentation:
+For step-by-step guidance on how to register as an aggregator (validator), please refer to the documentation:
 https://github.com/InfiniteZeroFoundation/DevNet/blob/main/Documentation/GettingStarted.md

 ---